 You could buy a bridge camera.
-A bridge camera stands between a DSLR and a compact camera, most of the time equipped with a large zoom lens, even up to 3000mm!
+A bridge camera stands between a DSLR and a compact camera, usually equipped with a large zoom lens, even up to 3000mm!
 An example is the Nikon COOLPIX P1000 (price range between $800 and $1000).
-But let’s be honest if you want quality photos, forget these types.
+But let’s be honest, if you want quality photos, forget these types.
 We are going to talk only about DSLRs and Mirrorless system cameras.

-Nikon, Canon, Sony, Fujifilm, in fact, all DSLR/mirrorless camera brands take beautiful photos.
+Nikon, Canon, Sony, and FujiFilm, all DSLR/mirrorless camera brands, take beautiful photos.

-If you are going to buy a camera, choose your brand wisely and stick to it because you will certainly buy extra lenses; and If after a while you decide to go for another brand, the whole replacement of the lenses can get very expensive (incompatibility).
+If you buy a camera, choose your brand wisely and stick to it because you will undoubtedly buy extra lenses.
+If, after a while, you decide to go for another brand, the whole replacement of the lenses can get very expensive (incompatibility).

 In photography, beginners underestimate the power of the lens!
-Most of the time, they have a kit-lens that came together with the camera.
+Most of the time, they have a kit lens that comes together with the camera.
 They don’t realise that it is often a cheap lens put in the box to keep the costs down.

-For me, the most important element of the camera is the lens.
-It’s the part of the camera where everything starts, if you have a cheap/bad lens, you will never get good pictures, no matter how good your camera is.
-Particularly for small animals, you will need to invest in a good lens.
+For me, the most crucial element of the camera is the lens.
+It’s the part of the camera where everything starts.
+If you have a cheap/lousy lens, you will never get good pictures, no matter how good your camera is.
+Particularly for small animals, you must invest in a good lens.
 A good telephoto lens can cost 2, even 10 times more than the camera.
-A focal length of a minimum of 200mm is required to shoot close-ups of small animals, but then you need to stand close to the subject!
+A focal length of at least 200mm is required to shoot close-ups of small animals, but then you must stand close to the subject!
 A better focal length is 400mm or even 600mm.
-The lesson is, more is better but also more expensive.
+The lesson is more is better but also more expensive.

-I'm going to use my basic configuration as an example to calculate the price.
-I have a DX (APS-C) mirrorless camera, the Fujifilm X-T3, together with the Fujinon 100-400mm lens.
+I will use my basic configuration as an example to calculate the price.
+I have a DX (APS-C) mirrorless camera, the FujiFilm X-T3, and the Fujinon 100-400mm lens.
 At the moment of writing, this combo costs around $3500 (€3000).

 That’s not cheap, but if you compare it with what most wildlife photographers use, it’s not that bad.
-According to some statistics that I found online, the most used and most favourable wildlife combo is the DX (APS-C) DSLR Nikon D500 with the Nikkor 600mm lens; together, they cost $16.000 (€13.700).
-The difference is obvious, isn't it?
+According to some statistics I found online, the most used and most favourable wildlife combo is the DX (APS-C) DSLR Nikon D500 with the Nikkor 600mm lens; together, they cost $16.000 (€13.700).
+The difference is noticeable.

-And this is only the basic camera system.
-What about a tripod, gimbal-head, extra batteries, memory sticks, backpack, filters and other accessories?
+This is only the primary camera system.
+What about a tripod, gimbal head, extra batteries, memory sticks, backpack, filters and other accessories?

 So, Is wildlife photography expensive?
-Well, it depends on how far you want to go: starting from around $3000 and up to more than $ 16.000, it’s all about the budget.
+Well, it depends on how far you want to go: starting from around $3000 to more than $ 16,000, it’s all about your budget.